MilesBHuff/Artsy/README.md

 * Entire GUI was coded by hand.

 * All icons were custom-made by hand for this project.
+Instructor is welcome to use them for future iterations of this project.

 * A Queue was used for to implement the Konami-code.
 We have not gone over data-structures, and neither of us coders have used a queue before.